Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Literature Review

 \section{Literature Review}

-Our proposed method of shifting the scaling factors within the interaction function does not appear to have been proposed previously, and other implementations of the modern Hopfield network do not seem to have included it.
-However, many implementations of the modern Hopfield network use the feed-forward equivalence set forth by Krotov and Hopfield \citep{KrotovHopfield2016}.
-This equivalence allows the modern Hopfield network to be expressed with some approximations as a feed-forward densely connected neural network with a single hidden layer.
+Our proposed method of shifting the scaling factors within the interaction function does not appear to have been proposed previously, and other implementations of the Dense Associative Memory do not seem to have included it.
+However, many implementations of the Dense Associative Memory use the feed-forward equivalence set forth by Krotov and Hopfield \citep{KrotovHopfield2016}.
+This equivalence allows the Dense Associative Memory to be expressed with some approximations as a feed-forward densely connected neural network with a single hidden layer.
 This architecture is much easier to implement using traditional deep learning libraries.
 The feed-forward equivalent model implicitly implements our proposed changes by selecting values of the scaling factor that negate terms arising from a Taylor expansion.
 This may explain why the feed-forward version of the model is more stable than the auto-associative version.